Medical Malpractice Reform - Health Cost Containment

 About this NCSL project

-NCSL’s Health Cost Containment and Efficiency Series describes for than adozen alternative policy approaches, with an emphasis on documented and fiscally calculated results.
+NCSL’s Health Cost Containment and Efficiency Series describes more than 20 alternative policy approaches, with an emphasis on documented and fiscally calculated results.
 The project is housed at the NCSL Health Program in Denver, Colorado.
-It is led by Richard Cauchi (Program Director) and Martha King (Group Director) with Barbara Yondorf as lead researcher.
+It is led by Richard Cauchi (Program Director).
+Between 2009 and 2012 it included Martha King (Group Director) with Barbara Yondorf as lead researcher.

-NCSL gratefully acknowledges the financial support for this publication series from The Colorado Health Foundation and Rose Community Foundation of Denver, Colorado.
+NCSL gratefully acknowledges the financial support for this publication series, 2009-2011, from The Colorado Health Foundation and Rose Community Foundation of Denver, Colorado.